zix99/rare/docs/index.md

 ### Bash Script

+!!! warning "Warning: Verify Script"
+    As a best practice, you should always verify any [script](https://github.com/zix99/rare/blob/master/docs/install.sh) before piping to bash.

 This script downloads the latest version from github, and installs it to `~/.local/bin` (`/usr/bin` if *root*).

 ```sh